Brightspace/Desire2Learn Integration

 Step 2.

 Step 3.
 The assignment link will appear in the course section (6).
-You can view and edit the link whenever it is necessary (7).
+You can view and edit it whenever necessary (7).

 How to create and work on a mind map assignment?

-As a course owner, once you access the assignment's link from Brightspace / Desire2Learn, you will be able to set up and share a mind map assignment with students and other teachers.
-The assignment will open in the "Settings" section.
+As a course owner, once you access the assignment link, you can set up and share a mind map assignment with students and other teachers.
+The assignment opens in the “Settings” section.

 Step 1.
 Choose one of the assignment types:

-• Students will have to create and submit individual maps but they will use a mind map shared by you as a starting point (2).
-Click on "Choose" to select your map.
+- Students submit individual maps using a mind map shared by you as a starting point (2).
+Click “Choose” to select your map.

-• All students in the course will work collaboratively to create a new mind map or to edit a map shared by you (3).
+- All students collaborate to create or edit a shared map (3).

-Once you click on "Update Assignment", you will create it in both your Brightspace / Desire2Learn and Mindomo accounts.
+After clicking “Update Assignment”, it will be created in both Brightspace / Desire2Learn and Mindomo.

 How will students work on their mind map assignments?

-• Engage in an individual discussion with the teacher who assigned them the task (3).
+- Engage in an individual discussion with the teacher (3).